The OnePlus 5 may get a splash of color soon

-OnePlus took to its Facebook Tuesday to announce that "5omething new" is coming soon.
-The image accompanying the announcement shows a white outline of its current marquee phone, the OnePlus 5, which hints that the phone may come in a new color.
+OnePlus took to its Facebook page Tuesday to announce that "5omething new" is coming soon.
+The image accompanying the announcement shows a white outline accompanying the other two hues of its current marquee phone, the OnePlus 5, which hints that the phone may come in a new color.

 Discuss: OnePlus 5 may get a colorful makeover